Booking Information for Accessible Performances

 This means we leave the house lights on (dimmed), lower the music volume and ensure there will be no strobe effects during the performance.
 Children and families may come and go should they need to.
 With an atmosphere that is non-judgmental, we embrace an enthusiastic response to works!

-We recommend contacting the venue box office to book your tickets for Auslan, captioned and audio described performances.
-Relaxed performances can be booked online or via box offices.
-You must advise the booking agent that you require an audio described service and tactile tour when making your booking.
-Tickets for audio described performances and/or tactile tours can be purchased up to three working days prior to the performance.
+All accessible performances can be booked online, over the phone, or via box offices.
+If booking over the phone or in-person, please advise the booking agent that you require an audio described service and tactile tour when making your booking.
+We encourage patrons who require audio described performances and/or tactile tours to purchase tickets at least three working days prior to the performance to ensure service availability.

 Contact the Box Office to book your tickets.
 For shows at the State Theatre Centre of WA please contact via phone on (08) 6212 9295 or email SWABox@artsculturetrust.wa.gov.au to book your tickets.
 For shows at His Majesty's Theatre and Subiaco Arts Centre contact via phone on (08) 6212 9292 or email email@example.com to book your tickets.